MicrosoftDocs/VBA-Docs/api/Excel.WindowState.md

 ## Example

-This example maximizes the Microsoft Graph application window.
+This example maximizes the Graph application window.

 ```vb